Explaining Contingencies, Variances, and Change Orders

 Cost-Plus: If it’s not a Change Order, it’s a Variance

-If you're a cost-plus remodeler, you need to clearly define that additional costs on a remodeling project which aren't a result of design or regulatory changes still need to be accounted for in the overall budget and assigned financial responsibility.
+If you’re a cost-plus contractor, you need to clearly define that additional costs on a remodeling project that aren’t a result of design or regulatory changes still need to be accounted for in the overall budget and assigned financial responsibility.

 One way to do this is by using a variance.

-One strategy to avoid that scenario is to set a variance threshold, where you choose a certain dollar amount as a cap.
-Everything above it is considered a change order, and everything below it is a variance.
+One strategy to avoid that scenario is to set a variance threshold, which establishes a certain dollar amount in which everything above it is considered a change order and everything below it is a variance.

 How Variances Work

-Let's say you've quoted a remodel and got an estimate for drywall at the start of the project.
-The price fit your budget, and you secured the trade partner and kept them updated about the start date.
-Now it's time for the installation, and the drywaller has ghosted you.
+Let’s say you’ve quoted a remodel and got an estimate for drywall at the start of the project.
+The price was right, and you secured the trade partner and kept in contact with them about start date.
+Now it’s time for the installation, and the drywaller has ghosted you.

 So you hire a new trade, and the cost for installation is higher than your original estimate.

-If that new trade's cost is $800 more than the original quote, it could be considered a "minor variance" that doesn't require issuing a change order to the client.
+If that new trade’s cost is $800 more than the original quote, that might be a minor variance which doesn’t require going to the client for an approved change order.

-However, if that new cost is $8,000 more than the original trade, you're now faced with a "major variance" that should be a change order for the client to accept.
+However, if that new cost is $8,000 more than the original trade, you’re now faced with a major variance - one that should be change ordered for the client to accept.

 Using Variance Thresholds

-An effective tool to manage project variances (and avoid issuing change orders for every additional cost) is to use a variance log.
+An effective tactic to manage variances on a project (and avoid issuing change orders for every additional cost) is to use a variance log.

 The variance log captures all the major and minor overages on a project that are not a result of design or regulatory changes (those would be automatic change orders).

-For those that have a developed accounting system, this is known as the Cost to Completion Report, and it shows you the following:
+For those that have a developed accounting system, this is known as the Cost to Completion Report and it shows you the:

 • Original estimate